WesProL/wesprol-compiler/README.md

 </div>

-A **highly inefficient**, very **experimental**, and **absolutely explicit** compiled general purpose language that is adequately comfortable to write.
+A **highly inefficient**, very **experimental**, and **absolutely explicit** compiled general-purpose language that is adequately comfortable to write.

 It features manual memory management and inherently UTF-8 safe strings.